-Surface Transportation Board Docket No. FD 36284, Seven County Infrastructure Coalition-Construction & Operation Exemption-in Utah, Carbon, Duchesne, and Uintah Counties, Utah

-Project Name: Uinta Basin pr oposed rail line Please check all the appropria te response(s) that apply from the list We have no interests organization is not required. associated with the Coalition's proposed rail line and further consultation with our We want to continue process. to receive project information by mail and participate in the public involvement We have an interest in the Section 106 of the NHPA n the Coalition's proposed rail line and want to participate as a "Consulting Party" in process. nments regarding potential historic properties in the project area and/or potential on the back of this form or on additional sheets.
-Transportation designated contact for Section 106 Consultation for the Surface on on whether to allow the Coalition to construct and operate a new rail line in Name: Phone: E-mail: Signed: Date: Tabachnick .
-Tabachnick@stb.gov
+Surface Transportation Board Docket No. FD 36284, Seven County Infrastructure Coalition-Construction & Operation Exemption-in Utah, Carbon, Duchesne, and Uintah Counties, Utah oject Name: Uinta Basin proposed rail line ease check all the appropriate response(s) that apply from the list We have no interests associated with the Coalition's proposed rail line and further consultation with our ganization is not required.
+We want to continue to receive project information by mail and participate in the public involvement ocess.
+We have an interest in the Coalition's proposed rail line and want to participate as a "Consulting Party" in e Section 106 of the NHPA process.
+We have included comments regarding potential historic properties in the project area and/or potential pacts to historic properties on the back of this form or on additional sheets. ame of Utah Department of Transportation designated contact for Section 106 Consultation for the Surface ansportation Board's decision on whether to allow the Coalition to construct and operate a new rail line in ah: ease print me: one: mail: gned: Date: ease email to: Alan Tabachnick Alan.Tabachnick@stb.gov